Quickstart#

 * INFO: Create Salt states in /home/${USER}/salt/srv/salt

-3. For Linux and MacOS only: You need the last two lines from the output of the previous command.
-This output is specific to your operating system and you will use it for the this step.
+3. For Linux and MacOS only: You need the two export lines from the output of the previous command.
+This output is specific to your operating system and you will use it for this step.

-Using that output, copy the last two lines from the script output to update PATH and set the included SALT_SALTFILE for your system.
+Using that output, copy the two export lines from the script output to update PATH and set the included SALT_SALTFILE for your system.
 For example:

 export PATH=/home/${USER}/salt:$PATH